All Episodes

 Well, you know, I heard that last night, and I was really disappointed, and I was kind of shocked because he's been a staple here for years, and everybody respects him.

-And uh I was shocked too.
+And I was shocked, too.

-Normally it's sports writers who accuse people of doing that.
+Normally, it's sports writers who accuse people of doing that.

-But now sports writers been accused.
+But now, sports writers have been accused.

 It was with his family.

-I mean, that's the the shocking part.
+I mean, that's the shocking part.

-Yeah, yeah, and one of his family members pretty much admitted it.
+And one of his family members pretty much admitted it.

 Yeah.

-And then what money they're not looking for money.
+And then they're not looking for money.

-Yeah, he used to work for ESPN.
+He used to work for ESPN.

 He was on the sports reporters like 300 different times.

-He used to work at ESP.
+He used to work at ESPN.

 I was shocked.